 For many–if not most of us–it likely wasn’t.
 While I wonder, I do not judge.
-It wasn’t high on my radar on December 13, 2014, the day before an attacker walked into Sandy Hook Elementary School and into my daughter’s fist-grade classroom.
+It wasn’t high on my radar on December 13, 2012, the day before an attacker walked into Sandy Hook Elementary School and into my daughter’s first-grade classroom.
 It wasn’t until a tragedy touched my life that the issue of school safety took a permanent position in the forefront of my mind and sparked the mission that is now at the core of Safe and Sound Schools.

 With the new school year upon us, the back-to-school commercials airing once more, and school emails filling our inboxes, I wonder about the year ahead.
 Many of you are wondering about it as well, perhaps even considering a more proactive role in the safety of your child’s schools.
 With this hope in mind, I share the top 10 questions I hope you will ask yourself, your children, your neighbors and your school – questions I wish I had asked myself years ago:

 1. What conversations are you willing to have with your children regarding school safety and the risks that can arise while at school (always considering your child’s age and readiness for conversations surrounding safety)?
-Topics may range from weather safety (what to do in the case of a tornedo) to school violence.
+Topics may range from weather safety (what to do in the case of a tornado) to school violence.
 What will be your family plan?
-Who in your family can your student call in case of an emergency.
+Who in your family can your student call in case of an emergency?

 2. What about your school’s plans?
 Are you aware of the emergency plans?
 Do you know what is expected of you?
 It’s critical that you know and understand your school’s plan in the case of an emergency and in order to support these plans at home.
 For example, does the school perform lockdowns?
-What kinds of other drills are practice–and how often?
+What kinds of other drills are practiced–and how often?

 3. How is outside access to the building controlled during school hours?
 Are exterior doors locked or open during the day?
 How many points of entry into and out of your school are there?
 What about the security of school visitors?
-Is there a visitor management system, either manual (with staff checking visitors in and verifying id’s) or technology-based (such as Raptor Visitor Management) in place to vet those gaining entry into the schools?
+Is there a visitor management system, either manual (with staff checking visitors in and verifying id’s) or technology-based (such as Raptor Visitor Management) in place to vet those gaining entry into the school?